dadhi/FastExpressionCompiler/README.md

 __Note:__ The actual performance may vary depending on multiple factors: platform, how complex is expression, does it have a closure, does it contain nested lambdas, etc.

+Btw, the memory consumption taken by the compilation will be much smaller (check the `Allocated` column in the benchmarks below).

 ## How to install

 Install from the [NuGet](https://www.nuget.org/packages/FastExpressionCompiler) or grab a single [FastExpressionCompiler.cs](https://github.com/dadhi/FastExpressionCompiler/blob/master/src/FastExpressionCompiler/FastExpressionCompiler.cs) file.

 ## Some users